sseleman95/CMD/docs/more-pages.md

 # More pages

-If you need more pages, you can simply create more markdown files in your docsify directory.
+If you need more pages, you can simply create more markdown files in your CMD directory.
 If you create a file named `guide.md`, then it is accessible via `/#/guide`.

 For example, the directory structure is as follows: